A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: LFV decays and the muon anomalous magnetic moment

-Thus, using the anomalous magnetic moment of the muon as an input value together with the predicted $\Delta a_e$ in our models, a violation of the latest MEG bound on the $\mu\rightarrow e\gamma$ is unavoidable unless a fine-tuning on the WCs is invoked.
-Also, the predicted BRs of the radiative LFV decays $\tau\rightarrow e\gamma$ and $\tau\rightarrow\mu\gamma$ exceed the latest upper-bounds: $\mathcal{B}(\tau\to e \gamma)<4.4\times 10^{-8}$~\cite{BaBar:2009hkt} and $\mathcal{B}(\tau\to \mu \gamma)<3.3\times 10^{-8}$~\cite{Belle:2021ysv}.
-To keep the text readable, we leave the analytical expressions of the associated Wilson Coefficient ratios in Appendix~\ref{ap:Cmutau} and we only present here the numerical results in Figs.~\ref{fig:Ceτ} and~\ref{fig:Cμτ}.
+Also, the predicted BRs of the radiative LFV decays $\tau\rightarrow e\gamma$ and $\tau\rightarrow\mu\gamma$ are in mild tension with the latest upper-bounds: $\mathcal{B}(\tau\to e \gamma)<4.2\times 10^{-8}$ and $\mathcal{B}(\tau\to \mu \gamma)<3.3\times 10^{-8}$~\cite{BaBar:2009hkt,Belle:2021ysv}.
+To keep the text readable, we leave the analytical expressions of the associated Wilson Coefficient ratios in Appendix~\ref{ap:Cmutau} and we only present here the numerical results in Figures~\ref{fig:Ceτ} and~\ref{fig:Cμτ}.
 The absolute values of the relevant WCs in the A-Scenario and B-Scenario are shown in red and green circles, respectively.